 It’s this dedication, in a role that is unpredictable and challenging, that families are extremely grateful for.
 And it’s a job that Nataleigh embraces even when her back aches after a 12-hour shift.
 “I am making coffee for the partner, who has been up for 24 hours and tucking them in with a pillow and blankets for a rest.
 I rejoice with parents who, after a long battle of infertility, have a healthy baby, and I weep with them when I help deliver their stillborn child; each of whom I carry in my heart and will never forget.”

-Nataleigh is incredibly touched to be recognized as a hospital hero and to receive a Guardian Angel Pin, knowing that someone acknowledged all the love she puts into her work as a nurse.
+Nataleigh is incredibly touched to be recognized as a hospital hero and to receive a Gratitude Award pin, knowing that someone acknowledged all the love she puts into her work as a nurse.
 “It is an endlessly rewarding role and the astonishment I feel from witnessing the miracle of a new life never, ever fades.”